Nat00n/Nat00n/README.md

 - 👋 Hi, I’m @Nat00n
-- 👀 I’m interested in games
+- 👀 I’m interested in game development, software engineering and
-- 🌱 I’m currently learning Python, Java, Javascript, C, HTML, CSS, SQL, Django
+- 🌱 I’m currently studying at the University of Aberdeen
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on game and software development projects
-- 📫 How to reach me : you don't
+- 📫 How to reach me : nathanabz@icloud.com